When do I need a Small Group and School-Age Child Care license?

 What if I am exempt from licensing?

 In Massachusetts, a license is required to provide most child care services.
 In some circumstances, the caring arrangement may be exempt from licensure and may not require a license.
-If you believe your child care program is exempt from licensure, the Application for Child Care Licensing Exemption must be completed and submitted to your Regional Office for approval.
+If you believe your child care program is exempt from licensure, the Licensing Exemption Request Application must be completed and submitted to your Regional Office for approval.
 You are not exempt from licensing unless approval has been granted from EEC.

 Licensing Requirements for Small Group and School Age Child Care